trustedci/swe-guide-site/pages/level1.md

 .. type: text
 -->

-This is the most basic level of secure software engineering practice, intended for the small project not intended as a stand-alone software product, but as an incidental, one-off development in the course of a particular scientific investigation.
+This is the most basic level of secure software engineering practice, appropriate for the small project not intended as a stand-alone software product, but as an incidental, one-off development in the course of a particular scientific investigation.
 Such a piece of software is:

 * Single use: neither meant to be distributed to others for their use, or kept and used for multiple projects